jpwesselink/dotsec/README.md

 - [ ] Add chunking for encoding larger files with assymetric keys.
 Current limit is 4kb.
 - [ ] Add support for other encryption SDKs like GCP KMS, Azure Key Vault, etc.
 - [ ] Split up dotsec package in multiple packages, one for each SDK.
-- [ ] Add support for pushing entries to AWS Systems Manager Parameter Store.
+- [x] Add support for pushing entries to AWS Systems Manager Parameter Store.
-- [ ] Add support for pulling entries to AWS Secrets Manager.
+- [x] Add support for pulling entries to AWS Secrets Manager.
 - [ ] Add support for pulling entries to GitHub actions secrets.

 ## Limitations

 - The only supported encryption SDK is the AWS Encryption SDK.
 For now.
 - Assymetric keys are supported, but the encrypted file size is limited to the payload size of the key.
 Until chunking is implemented, that is.
+- AWS Secrets Manager secrets which are marked for deletion **cannot** be updated until the deletion is complete.
+As of writing, the minimum deletion time is 7 days.
+This means that if you want to update a deleted AWS Secrets Manager secret, you have to wait at least 7 days before you can update it again.
+This is a limitation of AWS Secrets Manager, not dotsec